emacsmirror/detached/README.md

 -   [Daniel Mendler](https://gitlab.com/minad) for helping out in improving `dtache`, among other things integration with other packages such as `embark` and `consult`.

--   [Ambrevar](https://gitlab.com/ambrevar) who indirectly contributed by inspiring me with his `[[https://www.reddit.com/r/emacs/comments/6y3q4k/yes_eshell_is_my_main_shell/][yes eshell is my main shell]].
-It was through that I discovered his [[https://github.com/Ambrevar/dotfiles/blob/master/.emacs.d/lisp/package-eshell-detach.el][package-eshell-detach]] which got me into the idea of using =dtach` as a base for detached shell commands.
+-   [Ambrevar](https://gitlab.com/ambrevar) who indirectly contributed by inspiring me with his [yes eshell is my main shell](https://www.reddit.com/r/emacs/comments/6y3q4k/yes_eshell_is_my_main_shell/).
+It was through that I discovered his [package-eshell-detach](https://github.com/Ambrevar/dotfiles/blob/master/.emacs.d/lisp/package-eshell-detach.el) which got me into the idea of using `dtach` as a base for detached shell commands.